You can submit work to us in two ways:

 If we decide not to produce your play, we will provide feedback and may point you in the direction of other opportunities either at the Abbey Theatre or elsewhere.
 Once read, we will send you a letter offering some feedback on your script.
 This can take us up to six months as we receive in excess of three hundred submissions a year and reply to them all.

 If you have an idea which you can’t really send us as a finished script, you can still let us know about it.
 It might be a play you want to write that you want to research, a play without words, a piece of dance theatre, an event, a happening or an interdisciplinary work that would be difficult to get a sense of in a script alone.
+It could also be a proposal for a co-production.
 The process of submitting an idea is, on purpose, short; we want to get a sense of what excites you about the project and why you need our support to achieve it, rather than asking you to fill out a lengthy application.
 We will fully consider all of the material you send us to come to a decision.

 Your proposed idea should answer these questions.